Focus on the customer

 - Store Locator

-Due to the increasing competition and the volatility of customers, companies have to create an information and shopping experience independent of the touchpoint.
-The challenges are manifold and have to be tackled carefully.
+Due to increasing competition and the volatile nature of customers, retailers must create an information and shopping experience independent of the touchpoint as a result of the growing possibilities.
+The challenges are manifold and must be approached carefully:

-- Viewing the organization, as this is a change in the company
+- Consideration of the organization, as this is a change in the company

 - Careful consideration of the system landscape in order to be able to implement the change systemically